In this article, we’ll pit DocuSign vs. Adobe Sign. We’ll analyze both platforms to answer a simple question: Which one is better?

 DocuSign and Adobe Sign follow industry-standard security practices to keep your information and documents safe and secure.

-They also comply with multiple government regulations allowing their online signatures legal validity.
+They also comply with multiple government regulations, allowing their online signatures to have legal validity.

 However, DocuSign’s holistic approach gives them a slight edge over Adobe Sign, especially regarding security for SMBs.